Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths

 \subsection{Tight paths}

-According to the proposition on p.~\pageref{proposition-maximal} and to the definition made on p.~\pageref{definition-N}, the integer $N_{ \mu_1^1}^\kappa$ denotes the number of tight paths from the column $\mu_1^1$ to the column $\kappa$, hence it is equal to $1$.
+According to Proposition~\ref{proposition-maximal} and to the definition made in~\thetag{ \ref{definition-N}}, the integer $N_{ \mu_1^1}^\kappa$ denotes the number of tight paths from the column $\mu_1^1$ to the column $\kappa$, hence it is equal to $1$.
 When the dimension $n$ is equal to $2$, one may show that:

 In higher dimensions, the exact computation of the numbers $N_{ \mu_1^2, \mu_2^2}^{ \mu_1^1, \kappa}$, $N_{ \mu_1^3, \mu_2^3, \mu_3^3}^{ \mu_1^2, \mu_2^2, \kappa}$, \dots may certainly be done and it involves only differences of multinomial coefficients, but very many cases are to be considered according to certain inequalities between the $\mu_i^j$.
 However, after some explorations, it appears that in order to get the majoration claimed by the proposition, it suffices to {\em majorate} these numbers uniformly as follows.